Medical Pharmacology (BSc)

 |Other qualifications||Applications from those offering alternative qualifications are welcome.
 Detailed alternative entry requirements are available for this course|

 Year one is studied alongside students from the School of Biosciences, following options in biological, biomolecular and biomedical subjects.
 The modular syllabus is taught through lectures, tutorials, presentations, practical work and demonstrations.
 You will achieve a sound understanding of chemical and biological sciences, particularly biochemistry, physiology and genetics.
 These will help facilitate your understanding of how drugs work at molecular and functional levels.
-A year one course to be fully delivered by the School of Medicine is currently under development and we aim to have this in place for 2017-18 entry.
-This will allow for a more specific medicine and therapeutics emphasis to be incorporated into the essential curriculum described above.

 You will be introduced to the scientific principles that define drug bioavailability and activity within the body.
 This includes pharmacokinetics, pharmacodynamics, receptor theory and molecular and biochemical pharmacology.
 Our flagship teaching around drug therapeutics, toxicology and abuse introduces the importance of self-directed study, evidence-based medical science and the bridge between molecular and cellular pharmacology, and the patient as an individual.
 If you wish to subsequently apply to the Cardiff University four year GEM course, you must declare your interests to the BSc Programme Director at the end of year one.